Jolak5/kanban-copy/group-capstone/js_capstone.md

     - the selected API and shows the list of items on screen
     - the Involvement API to show the item likes
   - When the user clicks on the Like button of an item, the interaction is recorded in the Involvement API and the screen is updated
+  - When the user clicks on the "Comments" button, the Comments popup appears
+  - When the user clicks on the "Reservations" button, the Reservations popup appears (only for the groups of 3 students)
+  - Home page header and navigation similar to the given mockup
+  - Home page footer similar to the given mockup
 - Comments popup
-  - When the page loads, the webapp retrieves data from
+  - When the popup loads, the webapp retrieves data from
     - the selected API and shows details about the selected item
     - the Involvement API to show the item comments
   - When the user clicks on the "Comment" button, the data is recorded in the Involvement API and the screen is updated
 - Reservations popup (only for the groups of 3 students)
-  - When the page loads, the webapp retrieves data from
+  - When the popup loads, the webapp retrieves data from
     - the selected API and shows details about the selected item
     - the Involvement API to show the item reservations
   - When the user clicks on the "Reserve" button, the data is recorded in the Involvement API and the screen is updated
-- Other shared work on the home page
-  - When the user clicks on the "Comments" button, the Comments popup appears
-  - When the user clicks on the "Reservations" button, the Reservations popup appears (only for the groups of 3 students)
-  - Home page header and navigation similar to the given mockup
-  - Home page footer similar to the given mockup

 **Counters**
-We have counters in all the pages that show
+We have counters in all the interfaces that show
 - the number of items (home)
 - the number of comments (comments popup)
 - the number of reservations (reservations popup) - only for the groups of 3 students

 Even if the API gives you these number, you will create a specific function to calculate this numbers in each page.
 These count functions need to be covered with unit tests using Jest.

 **Technical set up**
 - Set up the repository on GitHub and use gitflow